RenauxLouis/Value-Investing-10K-Files-Server/README.md

-# download-10k-server
-Server to handle 10k from the SEC website
+# Server to download 10k Files from the SEC website

 Run
 ```